heidihuang-wav/quartz/content/Journal/2023/Reading is pretty darn cool.md

 		> 	—Neil Gaiman ([source](https://www.theguardian.com/books/2013/oct/24/neil-gaiman-face-facts-need-fiction))
 	- **Interpretation**: When we engage with a text on a personal level, we become active participants in the storytelling process.
 I love hearing what other folks have to say about the same book I read.
 - **Improved Writing Skills**

-Update (3/18/2024)
-- Observing what you're reading is a good way to tell what you're truly interested in

 ## Annual Personal Goal-Setting